JulietteHoisnard/blog/_posts/2025-10-13-frontend-migration.markdown

 tags: [coding, tech]
 ---

 Every legacy migration faces a choice: a big-bang rewrite or a gradual transition.
-When at Netlight we helped a major German accounting company migrate from AngularJS to React, we discovered the biggest challenge wasn't the old code, but the organisational challenges.
+When at Netlight we helped a major German accounting company migrate from AngularJS to React, we discovered that one of the biggest challenge alongside the old codebase upgrade was the organisational challenge.
 This is the story of how we navigated that complexity.

 # Why do a migration